jacques-saraydaryan/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/Tp2.md

 1. Go to the following folder
 ```
-roscd turtlebot_gazebo/scripts
+cd src/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/gazebo_sim_nav
 ```

 2. Create the **nav_loop.py**
-3. Complete this file such as the created node user naviagation action to send a goal and check if the goal is reached or not (follow the recommandation here http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals)
+3. Complete this file such as the created node user naviagation action to send a goal and check if the goal is reached or not (follow the recommandation here https://automaticaddison.com/how-to-send-goals-to-the-ros-2-navigation-stack-nav2/ and here https://navigation.ros.org/commander_api/index.html)
 4. the point A should have the following configuration
 ```
 {'header':{'frame_id':'map'},'pose':{'position':{'x':-0.1222,'y':-5.526},'orientation':{'z':0,'w':1}}}